recommenders-team/recommenders/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have followed the [contribution guidelines](https://github.com/recommenders-team/recommenders/blob/main/CONTRIBUTING.md) and code style for this project.
 - [ ] I have added tests covering my contributions.
 - [ ] I have updated the documentation accordingly.
-- [ ] I have [signed the commits](https://github.com/recommenders-team/recommenders/wiki/How-to-sign-commits), e.g. `git commit -S -m "your commit message"`.
+- [ ] I have [signed the commits](https://github.com/recommenders-team/recommenders/wiki/How-to-sign-commits), e.g. `git commit -s -m "your commit message"`.
 - [ ] This PR is being made to `staging branch` AND NOT TO `main branch`.